I am a data scientist with strong skills in software engineering, natural language

 Miscellaneous

-you can stalk me on Spotify.
+more about my physical activity, you can stalk me on Strava.

 One of my favorite hobbies (and biggest distractions) is going down